wellsjo/odesza/README.md

 Odesza allows you to write clean, expressive templates with inline JavaScript.
 It offers the flexibility of multiple inheritance and inline programming logic with the simplicity of writing plain HTML and JS.

-- multiple inheritance
+- multiple inheritance (extends, includes, blocks)
-- variables
-- fully expressive inline JavaScript
+- full access to JS (variables, iteration, functions)
 - support for Express
-- no magic, 0 dependencies, and just 150 lines of code

-## Variables & Statements
+## Variables & Expressions
 Variables are passed in when Odesza templates are rendered.
 Scope is maintained through includes and extends.
 You can also treat `${}` as a function statement.

 code